Components

 Render lists with for...of loops.
 TSRX extends the syntax with optional index and key clauses so you don't need separate counters or key-extraction boilerplate.

-Use continue inside a component for...of body to skip the current item.
-Top-level return and break statements are not allowed there, because loop rendering lowers to target-specific callbacks or blocks.
-Nested functions inside the loop keep ordinary JavaScript control flow.
+Use continue inside a template for...of body to skip the current item. return statements are invalid anywhere inside a TSRX element or fragment body. break is not allowed in for...of template loop bodies; use break only for switch cases.
+Nested functions keep ordinary JavaScript control flow.

-Other JavaScript loops are not component rendering constructs: regular for, for...in, while, and do...while are rejected in component template scope.
+Other JavaScript loops are not template rendering constructs: regular for, for...in, while, and do...while are rejected in TSRX template scope.
 Move imperative loops into a nested function or effect, or render collections with for...of.

 3 for (const item of items; index i; key item.id) {